Kushner tenants: We were pushed out for luxury condo buyers

 Tenants say it started early in the morning and went on until nightfall, so loud that it drowned out normal conversation, so violent it rattled pictures off the walls.
 So much dust wafted through ducts and under doorways that it coated beds and clothes in closets.
 Rats crawled through holes in the walls.
 Workers with passkeys barged in unannounced.
 Residents who begged for relief got a standard reply, “We have permits.”

 If so, it was a remarkably successful campaign.
 An AP investigation found that over the past three years, more than 250 rent-stabilized apartments — 75 percent of the building — were either emptied or sold as the Kushner Cos. was converting the building to luxury condos.
 Those sales so far have totaled more than $155 million, an average of $1.2 million per apartment.

-This up-close look at one of the Kushner Cos.′ largest residential buildings in New York City illustrates what critics describe as the firm’s sharp-elbowed business practices while it was run by President Donald Trump’s son-in-law and eventual White House adviser Jared Kushner.
+This up-close look at one of the Kushner Cos.′ largest residential buildings in New York illustrates what critics describe as the firm’s sharp-elbowed business practices while it was run by President Donald Trump’s son-in-law and eventual White House adviser Jared Kushner.

 The Kushner Cos. told the AP that it didn’t harass any tenants to get them out.
 But the data suggest turnover at the building known as the Austin Nichols House was significantly higher than city averages for coveted rent-stabilized buildings, leaving behind a trail of anger, disrupted lives and a lawsuit to be filed Monday in which tenants say they were harassed and exposed to high levels of cancer-causing dust.